This is the multi-page printable view of this section. Click here to print.

 • When a repository is personal there is a higher risk of it getting abandoned in the future

-• The majority of the repository’s activity comes from a very small number of accounts, the project could be at risk if these accounts can not continue their contributions
+• If the majority of the repository’s activity comes from a tiny number of accounts, the project could be at risk if these accounts cannot continue their contributions.

 3.2 - Popularity score factors